acts-project/acts/docs/howto/run_material_mapping.rst

 Geantino scan
 -------------

 The next step is to do a geantino scan of our detector.
-For this we will use the ``GeantinoRecording`` algorithm :
+For this we will use the ``MaterialRecording`` application :

 .. code-block:: console

-  ./../build/bin/ActsExampleGeantinoRecordingDD4hep -j1 --dd4hep-input ../thirdparty/OpenDataDetector/xml/OpenDataDetector.xml --output-root -n10000
+  ./../build/bin/ActsExampleMaterialRecordingDD4hep -j1 --dd4hep-input ../thirdparty/OpenDataDetector/xml/OpenDataDetector.xml --output-root -n10000

 The result of the geantino scan will be a root file containing material tracks.
 Those contain the direction and production vertex of the geantino, the total material accumulated and all the interaction points in the detector.